Blanche Ravalec

-Blanche Ravalec (born 19 September 1954) is a French actress, dubbing artist, and former stewardess.
+Blanche Ravalec (born 19 September 1954) is a French actress.

 Career

-Ravalec is known to English-speaking audiences mainly for her role as Dolly, Jaws' girlfriend in the 1979 James Bond film Moonraker.
+Ravalec is known to audiences mainly for her role as Dolly, Jaws' girlfriend in the 1979 James Bond film Moonraker.
 Beyond this, she has made over 70 appearances in French-language TV and film.
 Among her English-to-French dubbing work is as "Christina McKinney" (Ashley Jensen) in Ugly Betty, as "Emily Waltham" (Helen Baxendale) in Friends, and as "Bree Van de Kamp" (Marcia Cross) in Desperate Housewives.
 She also provides voices for the French dub of Thomas the Tank Engine and Friends.